 Working with your hands provides a sense of accomplishment that can rarely be experienced by someone who pushes papers or works in front of a computer in an office the entire day.
 It also pays a reasonable amount of money early on in your professional life without generating a single dime of college debt.

-However, operating power tools on a daily basis present an increased hazard risk for the tool operator.
+However, operating power tools daily present an increased hazard risk for the tool operator.
 You could inhale sawdust, a wood fragment could fly off the spinning blade and hit you in the eye, you could cut yourself, or even cut off a finger.
 This is why you need to be mindful of your environment, the tool you are operating, the range of motions you intend on performing, and the result you want to accomplish.
 Follow these power saw safety tips and you are well on your way towards that and much more.